Advice for places of worship regarding COVID-19.

 Enfield Council to continue to work proactively with all of our faith communities with a view to help support all of those organisation facing particular challenges associated with the current COVID-19 pandemic.

-Information on the latest position with regards COVID-19 can be found here.
+For information on the latest position with regards COVID-19, NHS.UK.

-Alternatively, the Enfield Council website has a huge amount of resources available here on the virus.
+Alternatively, the Enfield Council website has a huge amount of resources available on the virus.

 In the meantime, there are a number of things you and your worshippers can do to help slow the spread of the virus, they include: